kamfonas/sail-tactics/README.md

 # sail-tactics

-Remember that this project is under development and incomplete, so please forgive the untidy and messy coding.
+Remember that this project is under development and incomplete; forgive our untidy code.

 ## Introduction
 We compare various methods of optimizing the track from point A to point B using the VMG/VMC and polar diagrams.